Regardless of whether you’re vegan, packing on weight can be difficult.

 The Best Vegan Weight Gainer Is…

-After taking a closer look at the list, I’ve come to the conclusion that Naked Mass is the best vegan weight gainer.
+After taking a closer look at the list, I’ve concluded that Naked Mass is the best vegan weight gainer.

 You can also choose between three variations: chocolate, vanilla, and unsweetened.